zdravkov/kendo-docs/getting-started/mobile/application.md

          });
     </script>

+Platform can be one of "ios", "ios7", "android", "blackberry", "wp", "meego".

 Additionally, the OS version can be specified by passing a `kendo.support.mobileOS` object that is expected by Kendo UI Mobile.
 This allows fine-grained tuning of the application look and behavior.
 A sample object initialization is like this: